This Skinny Peppermint Mocha Latte Recipe is deliciously festive with just 149kcals per serving!

 Speaking of the perfect pair, peppermint and chocolate is another great combo, especially when it comes to holiday flavors.

-Gingerbread and eggnog are some of my personal festive favorites (here’s my recipe for gingerbread spice syrup for making homemade gingerbread spice lattes), but peppermint/chocolate ranks pretty high too.
-Plus this is what my niece always asks me for, so this recipe is for her.
+Gingerbread and eggnog are some of my personal festive favorites (here’s my recipe for Gingerbread Syrup for making homemade gingerbread lattes).
+However, the peppermint + chocolate flavor combination ranks pretty high for me too.
+Additionally, this is what my niece always asks me for, so this recipe is for her.

 Amid all the seasonal indulgence, it’s good to have a lighter, but still decadent-tasting treat in your arsenal for those days when nothing less than something sweet will do.